reginaldo-teixeira-ou-regis/chatbot-lexart-labs/README.md

 	* ###### `LOAN`: It offers 3 clickable options that open just below the clicked option, with relevant information about and a link just below each option, if the link is clicked it takes the user to a page outside the chatbot with relevant information about the subject referring to the information.
 	* ###### `LOGOUT`: Logs the user out of their account.

-- To download the chatbot conversation, access http://localhost:3000/export-conversation and click the Download button.
+- To download the chatbot conversation in development mode go to: http://localhost:3000/export-conversation, and in production mode go to: https://chatbot-lexart-labs.vercel.app/export-conversation.

 ## Pre-requisites